f13dev/F13CMS/README.md

 # F13CMS
 An advanced CMS aimed at developers to allow complete freedom with pages being coded manually.

+## Please note, this project is currently far from production

 ## Development plans
 * Build a bare bones CMS using a simple templating system
 * Web pages are created from the template system and requireing a PHP file from within a specific directory